kjain1810/Supply-Chain-Smartcontract/README.md

 - AllocateFromSupplier : supplier sends goods to manufacturer
 - ManufacturerBids : manufacturer places a bid to the supplier
 - ManufacturerReveal : manufacturer reveals their bid to the supplier
+- CustomerRequest : customer requested for a purchase from manufacturer
+- AllocateFromManufacturer : manufacturer supplied to customer

 ### Note points
 - Only 1 bid per auction is supported.
 Incase of multiple bids, first bid is considered